Answered By: Lauren Newton Last Updated: Mar 02, 2023 Views: 302

 For some journals, we have little or no online access but we may have it in print.
 You can search our in-house materials catalog to see our print holdings.
 On the library homepage, click "Research Tools" in the grey bar then click "UNF Library Catalog" in the drop down.

 You can search by journal title.
 If you'd like to search by ISSN number, enter the number then click the drop-down arrow where it says "Anywhere" and change it to "ISSN, ISBN, OCLC, etc."

-If we have no online or print access you can request your article through Interlibrary Loan (ILL) here.
-The ILL request form is found under "My Account" in the grey bar on the library homepage.
+If we have no online or print access you can request your article here via Interlibrary Loan (ILL).
 Articles are generally delivered electronically in 2 business days or less!